-1 This identical request was made in a May 22, 1996 letter to Kolan Davis, then Chief Counsel to the Subcommittee on Administrative Oversight and the Courts - with copies sent to Winston Lett, the Subcommittee's then Minority Counsel, and John Yoo, then General Counsel to the full Committee and to his then Minority counterpart, Demetra Lambros (Exhibit "A-2").
-Indeed, CJA's May 22, 1996 letter to these staff counsel is largely identical to CJA's May 27, 1996 letter to Chairman Hatch, except that it does not contain the ten or so particularizing paragraphs summarizing "CJA's more recent contacts with the ABA's Standing Committee on Federal Judiciary, this year and last...."
-(Exhibit "A-1", pp. 126-127).
+1This identical request was made in a May 22, 1996 letter to Kolan Davis, then Chief Counsel to the Subcommittee on Administrative Oversight and the Courts-with copies sent to Winston Lett, the Subcommittee's then minority counsel, and John Yoo, then General Counsel to the full Committee and his then minority counterpart, Demetra Lambros (Exhibit "A-2").
+Indeed, CJA's May 22, 1996 letter is largely identical to CJA's May 27, 1996 letter to Chairman Hatch, except that it does not particularize "CJA's more recent contacts with the ABA's Standing Committee on Federal Judiciary, this year and last. . . ."